Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Introduction

-In recent years, the formulation of symmetric teleparallel gravity, constructed on the non-metricity scalar $Q$, has led to the development of new frameworks, most notably $f(Q)$ gravity and its various extensions \cite{Jimenez2018,A12,A13,A14,A15}.
+In recent years, the formulation of symmetric teleparallel gravity, constructed on the non-metricity scalar $Q$, has led to the development of new frameworks, most notably $f(Q)$ gravity and its various extensions \cite{Jimenez2018,A12,A13,A14,A15,A15a}.
 Among these, the $f(Q,\Sigma,\mathcal{T})$ and $f(Q,\mathcal{T})$ theories (where $\Sigma$ is a contraction of non-metricity) have been explored in many recent studies, such as in bouncing cosmologies \cite{GulSharif2024}, wormholes \cite{WormholeQTR2024}, and Weyl-type matter bounce models in $f(Q,\mathcal{T})$ gravity \cite{Zhadyranova2024}.
+The role of the boundary term in $f(Q,B)$ symmetric teleparallel gravity \cite{Capozziello}.
 These frameworks offer novel geometric perspectives on gravitation and, in many cases, retain desirable mathematical features such as second-order field equations.
-Such properties not only simplify the theoretical formulation but also enhance their physical appeal, positioning them as promising candidates for explaining the observed cosmic acceleration without the necessity of introducing unknown dark-energy components.
+This properties are not only simplify the theoretical formulation but it enhance physically, which act as promising candidates for explaining the cosmic acceleration without introducing unknown dark-energy components.